-Local Klansmen campaigned against supporting Catholic institutions with tax dollars, though without success.
-They fought against giving Catholic-run Mercy Hospital a tax exemption as a charitable institution.
-Nonetheless, the Oregon Supreme Court eventually granted the hospital tax exempt status in 1927.
-The Klan attempted to restrict the activities of the Newman Center, established near the campus in 1921 as a religious study area for the
+Local Klansmen campaigned against giving Catholic-run Mercy Hospital a tax exemption as a charitable institution.
+Despite opposition from Eugene residents, both Klan and non-Klan members, the hospital was granted tax exempt status by the Oregon Supreme Court in 1927.
+The Klan attempted to restrict the activities of the Newman Center, established near the campus in 1921 as a religious study area for the University's Catholic students.
+They failed however in their attempts to have the county tax the facility, even as they supported tax-exempt status for the YMCA and the YWCA.